Mail coif: History

-The coif dates from the 10th century, and is a close fitting cap that covers the top, back, and sides of the head.
+The coif dates from the 10th century, and is a close-fitting cap that covers the top, back, and sides of the head.
 It was usually made from white linen and tied under the chin.
 They were everyday wear for lower-class men and women from the 12th to 15th centuries.

 Mail originated with the Celts in the 5th century BC.
 After the destruction of the Thracians by the Roman Empire, mail came back into fashion as the most common form of battlefield armour much later, during the Middle Ages among European mounted and foot soldiers until the 13th century.

 Construction

 The most common pattern of linking the rings together is the 4-to-1 pattern, where each ring is linked with four others.
 Historically, the rings composing a piece of mail would be riveted closed to reduce the chance of the rings splitting open when subjected to an attack.
 In the beginning, European mail was made of alternating rows of round riveted rings and solid rings.
 By the 14th century, European mail makers stopped using solid rings and mail was made from wedge riveted rings only with no solid rings.

-Contrary to depiction in most media, the mail coif was never placed directly on the skull, but onto a thick shock absorbing padding made from leather, textile, hair etc. Increased thermal insulation led to faster overheating of the wearer, which was of major concern for armoured combat.
+Contrary to depiction in most media, the mail coif was never placed directly on the skull, but onto a thick shock-absorbing padding made from leather, textile, hair, etc. Increased thermal insulation led to faster overheating of the wearer, which was of major concern for armoured combat.

 By the late 15th century, the aventail had replaced the mail coif completely.
-An aventail is a curtain of mail which is attached to the skull of a helmet.
-The mail extends to cover the throat, neck and shoulders.
+An aventail is a curtain of mail that is attached to the skull of a helmet.
+The mail extends to cover the throat, neck, and shoulders.

 Etymology

 For the word mail, there are a variety of alternative spellings.
-This is common of an English word introduced from the French.
+This is a common English word introduced by the French.
 Generally, the English spelling has been preferred, which is mail, instead of the lately used maille or the inauthentic term chainmail.